 “Care is mired in such intense inequalities, both in who receives care and who provides care,” Razavi said.
 “It’s contrary to notions of equality and social justice.”

-, an interdisciplinary center for faculty who research gender inequality in the workplace.
+The Global Carework Summit, a three-day conference, was organized by Assoc.
+Prof. Mignon Duffy, chairwoman of the Sociology Department, and the Carework Network, an international group of scholars and activists.
+It was hosted by UMass Lowell’s Center for Women and Work, an interdisciplinary center for faculty who research gender inequality in the workplace.
 Several graduate students also helped with the conference and attended the sessions.

 The summit attracted labor activists, policy analysts and scholars from diverse academic disciplines and countries, including Spain, Mexico, Colombia, Taiwan, Australia, Israel, Costa Rica, the Netherlands and Korea.
 They shared research and discussed a broad range of issues, from effective labor organizing strategies to the migration of nurses and other care workers from developing countries to wealthy nations.